There are two steps for entering the Kingdom of Heaven, according to the Scriptures.

 Our natural tendency is usually to be hard and self-sufficient.
 Granted, there certainly are times for being firm and resistant to the enemy of our souls and his schemes!
-Yet in our relationship with Abba Father, we would be wise to always remember that He, as our Father, is to be respected and honoured, and we are His little child.
+Yet in our relationship with our heavenly Father, we would be wise to always remember that He, the Almighty God, is to be respected and honoured, and we are His little child.

 One thing that would be helpful too, is that whenever we see a Scripture verse with the word ‘child’ or ‘children,’ let’s be more sensitive to what that verse is saying.
 It is usually going to contain a clue for helping us to maintain the humility of a little child.

 These two steps — being converted, and becoming as a little child — are the First Two Steps we must take initially, if we desire to walk daily with the heavenly Father, and enter into the Kingdom of Heaven!

 - Father Knows Those Who Are His